SFitz911/Vibe-Live-Streaming/docs/AUTO_THUMBNAIL_CAPTURE.md

    - Triggers after 2 minutes of streaming

 3. **`components/StreamCard.tsx`**
-   - Detects `.webm` thumbnail URLs
+   - Displays thumbnail images
-   - Renders `<video>` element for animated thumbnails
+   - Smooth scaling on hover for visual feedback
-   - Fallback to static image or placeholder
+   - Fallback to placeholder if no thumbnail

 4. **`supabase-thumbnail-storage.sql`** (NEW)
    - Storage policies for thumbnail uploads